SAP-samples/teched2025-DT260/exercises/ex2/README.md

 ## Summary

-You have now built a modern SAP Fiori Flight Evaluation application with ABAP Cloud and RAP unmanaged scenario reusing the logic from the SAPGUI-based Flight Evaluation application transformed to ABAP Cloud.
+You have now built a modern SAP Fiori Flight Evaluation application with ABAP Cloud and RAP unmanaged scenario and unmanaged save reusing the logic from the SAPGUI-based Flight Evaluation application transformed to ABAP Cloud.
 You can display flight evaluations, create new flight evaluations and edit customer ratings for the meal, flight and service.
 Continue to - [Exercise 3 - Analyze the Customer Dashboard application for clean core](../ex3/README.md)